 However, the disadvantage is your reach is usually limited since you reach the same people over and over again.

 You might have heard of something that is a landing page.
 A landing page is a website page that people land on typically to read about your product so that they can purchase it.

-Whether it's an e-commerce site, an Amazon page, an eBay page, it's doesn't really matter, but copywriting is the art of choosing the words on a page that help you sell.
+Whether it's an e-commerce site, an Amazon page, or an eBay page, it doesn't really matter, but copywriting is the art of choosing the words on a page that help you sell.
 And the problem I see with so many people is it's not the product, but they don't know how to actually use the words in order to sell it.